SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-on-the-web/owa-adfs-claims-based-auth.md

 After you deploy the Web Application Proxy server, you need to configure the following Web Application Proxy settings:

-- **Federation service name** For example,  `adfs.contoso.com`.
+- **Federation service name**: For example,  `adfs.contoso.com`.

-- **Federation service trust credential** The username and password of a local administrator account on the AD FS server.
+- **Federation service trust credential**: The username and password of a local administrator account on the AD FS server.

-- **AD FS Proxy Certificate** A certificate that's installed on the Web Application Proxy server that identifies the server to clients as a proxy for the Federation Service, and therefore contains the federation service name (for example,  `adfs.contoso.com`).
+- **AD FS Proxy Certificate**: A certificate that's installed on the Web Application Proxy server that identifies the server to clients as a proxy for the Federation Service, and therefore contains the federation service name (for example,  `adfs.contoso.com`).
 Also, the federation service name must be accessible to the Web Application Proxy server (resolvable in DNS).

 You can use Server Manager or Windows PowerShell to configure the Web Application Proxy server.